 - Add coconut cream and ground mustard seed.
 Add the rest of the ghee.
 Let it simmer for another 10 minutes.
-Give it a try and add sea salt and black pepper, to your taste preference.
+Give it a try and add salt and black pepper, to taste.
 To make the arrowroot slurry, combine arrowroot with water and mix well until smooth.
 Slowly pour in a little at a time into the pot while stirring.
 Keep adding until it reaches your desired thickness.

 - Garnish with cilantro, extra coconut cream and some pine nuts, if you'd like.
 Serve on a bed of cauliflower rice, regular rice or with naan bread.

-- Feel free to use fenugreek instead of mustard seed powder.
+- Mustard seed: Feel free to use fenugreek instead of mustard seed powder.
 I just had a hard time finding it at my local grocery store.

-- You can dice your chicken up after it has cooked or leave it as is.
+- Chicken thighs: You can dice your chicken up after it has cooked or leave it as is.
 It'll be so soft, I wouldn't worry too much about it!